wangqy2000/MNPs-HepatotoxNet/README.md

 1.Run `Download_Homologous_Gene_Table.R` for downloading the homologous gene tables of experimental animals to humans.

-2.Execute `WGCNA.R` for the construction of the gene network using WGCNA.
+2.Execute `WGCNA.R` for constructing the hepatotoxicity gene network.

 ## Contact